National Park & Monument Road Trip

 We knew that we would be arriving in Denver a little late, but that’s ok.
 While we would’ve liked to explore Rocky Mountain National Park our itinerary didn’t allow it.
 Again, that’s ok, we’ll hit it next time.

-As you know by now we like to stay in HIE properties when possible.
+As you know by now, we like to stay in HIE properties when possible.
 We chose this particular Holiday Inn Express due to its downtown location.
 The hotel itself is beautiful and the location couldn’t be better.
 However, we felt pretty let down by this Holiday Inn Express.
-We have stayed in hotels in Chicago and New York City, having a smaller room doesn’t phase us too much.
+We have stayed in hotels in Chicago and New York City so having a smaller room doesn’t phase us too much.
 Unfortunately, this room was TINY!
 Also, it took a solid 10 minutes for the shower to get hot water.